 A warning is a suggestion about the code that the compiler noticed.
 In common language, this is the same as a suggestion or recommendation.
 It’s not a warning like a parent warning a child to not cross the street.

 That’s why Google started showing warnings on structured data that were missing optional data.
 They were recommending adding it if you had it.
 In fact, their warning messages say this exactly:

 The aggregateRating field is recommended.
 Please provide a value if available.

 That’s why you don’t need to worry about warnings.

-Warning: A rich result with a warning issue is eligible to appear in Google Search as a rich result.
-Warning issues are either suggestions for missing or invalid optional values, or errors in non-critical fields.
-Providing more optional field data can often enable a better experience for the user.
+Valid with warnings: The rich result is eligible to appear in Google Search as a rich result.
+Warning issues are either suggestions for missing or invalid optional values, errors in non-critical properties, or warnings about usage of deprecated properties.
+Providing more optional properties in your structured data can often enable a better experience for the user.